 Since January, COVID-19 (coronavirus) has reached the level of a global pandemic.
 At first, some Central Asian republics seemed to be virus-free islands with zero confirmed infection cases.
 Afghanistan confirmed its first COVID-19 case on February 24, followed by a closure of the borders with other Central Asian republics.
 Kazakhstan discovered its first cases of COVID-19 on March 13, and Uzbekistan on March 15.
 Kyrgyzstan confirmed its first case on March 18 whereas Tajikistan did not report any cases until April 30.
 Before this date, the country allowed mass gatherings, including the celebration of Navruz, which was cancelled by other Central Asian governments.
 Turkmen authorities have so far not officially reported any cases of COVID-19 in the country.

-May 31st, 2016, The CACI Analyst
+May 27, 2020, the CACI Analyst

-May 9th, 2016, The CACI Analyst
+May 12, 2020, the CACI Analyst

-April 15th, 2016, The CACI Analyst
+April 8, 2020, the CACI Analyst

-The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with Johns Hopkins University's Nitze School of Advanced International Studies, Washington DC., and the Institute for Security and Development Policy, Stockholm.
-For 15 years, the Analyst brings cutting edge analysis of the region geared toward a practitioner audience.
+The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
+For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.